-Cover page for income documents You're not required to submit this worksheet unless you're also submitting a self-employment chart (see page 15).
+Cover page for income documents

+You're not required to submit this worksheet unless you're also submitting a self-employment chart (see page 15).
 However, the Marketplace may be able to verify your income and process your application faster if you include it when you submit your document copies.

 Use another sheet of paper to add rows.
 See instructions for completing this worksheet on page 16.

+My household information

+Household contact Other household members

+Eligibility no

+State of app

+Phone

+Today's date

+My household

+Name of household member

-My household information Household contact Worksheet with a self-employment chart You can include this when you send documents to verify each income source from self-employment in the year you need coverage.
+Worksheet with a self-employment chart

+You can include this when you send documents to verify each income source from self-employment in the year you need coverage.
 This income should also be counted in "My household's expected income" if you submit the "Cover page for household income documents" shown on page 14.

 Use another sheet of paper to add rows.
 To learn more, visit HealthCare.gov/self-employed/income.
 See instructions for completing this worksheet on page 16.

+My household information

+Household contact

+Other household members

+Eligibility notice "Application ID"

+State of application

+Phone

+Today's date

-My household information berson Total Household contact Other household members Eligibility notice "Application ID" State of application Phone Today's date My household's expected income during the year I want coverage Document you'll Gross income Multiply by how household Type of income send to verify often this person gets the income this income
+My household's expected income during the year I want coverage

+1 2 3 4 5 6 Name of household member Type of income Document you'll send to verify this income Gross income amount in document Multiply by how often this person gets the income Total